Utah School Changes Course, Says It Won’t Allow Parents To Opt Students Out Of Black History Month Curriculum

 Hirokawa added that he was deeply disappointed that some had requested the chance to opt out of the teachings, saying that the school should not be shielding children from learning about the history of the United States including “the mistreatment of its African American citizens, and the bravery of civil rights leaders.”
 He added that as an Asian-American whose great-grandparents were sent to internment camps, he values teaching students about the obstacles that many minority groups have had to endure.

-The reversal of the decision came after some local groups had spoken out against the academy, with a local Black Lives Matter group saying it was appalling.
+The reversal of the decision came after some local groups had spoken out against the academy, with a local Black Lives Matter group that said it was appalling.

 As Fox 13 reported, state law allows parents to opt their children out of some portions of school curriculum based on their religious beliefs, but a state board of education representative said that they are not allowed to be waived out of the social studies standards, including lessons on U.S. history regarding inequalities and race relations.